ActiveVisionLab/gaussctrl/README.md

 ns-train gaussctrl --load-checkpoint {output/folder/.../nerfstudio_models/step-000029999.ckpt} --experiment-name EXPEIMENT_NAME --output-dir {output/folder} --pipeline.datamanager.data {path/to/your/data} --pipeline.prompt "YOUR PROMPT" --pipeline.guidance_scale 5 --pipeline.chunk_size {batch size of images during editing}
 ```

-Here, `--pipeline.guidance_scale` denotes the classifier free guidance used when editing the images. `--pipeline.chunk_size` denotes the number of images edited together during 1 batch.
+Here, `--pipeline.guidance_scale` denotes the classifier-free guidance used when editing the images. `--pipeline.chunk_size` denotes the number of images edited together during 1 batch.
 We are using **NVIDIA RTX A5000** GPU (24G), and the maximum chunk size is 3. (~22G)

 ### Small Tips
-- If your find your editings are not as expected, please check the images edited by ControlNet.
+- If your editings are not as expected, please check the images edited by ControlNet.
-- Normally, conditioning your editing on the good ControlNet editing views is very helpful, which means it is better to choose those good ControlNet editing views as reference views.
+- Normally, conditioning your editing on the good ControlNet editing views is very helpful, which means choosing those good ControlNet editing views as reference views is better.

-## Reproduce Our Results
+## :wrench: Reproduce Our Results

-Experiments in the main paper are inclued in `scripts` folder.
+Experiments in the main paper are included in the `scripts` folder.
 To reproduce the results, first train the `splatfacto` model.
 We take the `bear` case as an example here.
 ```bash
 ns-train splatfacto --output-dir unedited_models --experiment-name bear nerfstudio-data --data data/bear
 ```